intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

    code paths and produce a set of programs that allow invocation of the paths that lead to obtaining an input from the host/VMM.
-Fortunately, the Linux kernel has a well-known tool for exercising the kernel in runtime – syzkaller fuzzer.
-While being a fuzzing tool that was originally created to test the robustness of ring3 to ring0 interfaces, syzkaller fuzzer can be used to automatically generate a set of stimulus programs once it is modified to understand whenever a code path that triggers an input from the host/VMM is invoked.
+Fortunately, the Linux kernel has a well-known tool for exercising the kernel in runtime – Syzkaller fuzzer.
+While being a fuzzing tool that was originally created to test the robustness of ring 3 to ring 0 interfaces, Syzkaller fuzzer can be used to automatically generate a set of stimulus programs once it is modified to understand whenever a code path that triggers an input from the host/VMM is invoked.
-   However, the biggest problem with using syzkaller in this way is to create a bias towards executing syscalls that would end up consuming the input from the host/VMM.
+   However, the biggest problem with using Syzkaller in this way is to create a bias towards executing syscalls that would end up consuming the input from the host/VMM.
 This remains a direction for future research.